tzajack/Quantum-ML-Computing-Learning/Deutsch-Jozsa Algorithm/DJ Algorithm.md

 We need $2$ qubits to demostrate the algorithm.

-The initial state of Quleaf on each qubit is always $|0 \rangle$, so apply two $H$ gate will prepare the Fourier state.
+The initial state of Quleaf on each qubit is always $|0 \rangle$, so apply two $H$ gate will prepare the superposition of all possible input states.

 ![](https://github.com/tzajack/QuantumLearning/blob/main/Deutsch-Jozsa%20Algorithm/1.PNG)